-Foreclosure Rescue Scams come in many variations, but they have one thing in common; instead of being “rescued,” as promised, the homeowners lose not only their home, but also their equity, additional money, and end up worse off than they were before the transaction.
-The most important thing to remember is that as of October 2008, any non-attorney Florida business involved in foreclosure defense may not charge you a fee up front; they may only collect their fee after the services have been provided.
 See Florida Statutes Section 501.1377.
 This means that if the company is offering you any type of foreclosure assistance, they cannot collect any fees up front unless the company is a licensed law firm.
-Call (888) 886-0020 to speak with a South Florida Foreclosure Defense Attorney or send an e-mail to email@example.com with your questions about avoiding Foreclosure scams in Florida.
+Call 888-886-0020 to speak with a South Florida Foreclosure Defense Attorney or send an e-mail to email@example.com with your questions about avoiding Foreclosure scams in Florida.

-Foreclosures can be overwhelming, stressful, and confusing – and the vast majority of people experiencing a foreclosure are largely unfamiliar with the process and the timeline.
-A specialized and experienced foreclosure lawyer can help you navigate your situation, draw up a plan of action, and find the best solution for you and your family.
-Also, a licensed Florida foreclosure attorney can help you save time and money.
 A skilled and knowledgeable attorney will be able to raise defenses and counterclaims that may help keep you in your home for months longer than you otherwise would.
 These months can help you save enough money to start over and relocate after the foreclosure process has completed.
 My office helps South Floridians just like you living in and near Miami, Ft.
 Lauderdale, and West Palm Beach.
-Call my office at (888) 886-0020 or send an e-mail to firstname.lastname@example.org to schedule a free consultation in which we can discuss your situation and figure out which options will work best for you.
+Call my office at 888-886-0020 or send an e-mail to firstname.lastname@example.org to schedule a free consultation in which we can discuss your situation and figure out which options will work best for you.